bentocast/adv-data-sci-prac-project/README.md

-# Slim Detector Project (Advance Data Science Practicum Course)
+# Slim Detector Project
+This is a group project for Advance Data Science Practicum Course.
+My assignment is to collect the Thai political social-network posts.

 ## :open_book: Description :open_book:
 This repo collects the script to